zammad/zammad-admin-documentation/settings/security/password.rst

 2 lower and 2 upper characters
 ------------------------------

-You can add complexity into passwords by enforcing at least 2 upper and lower case characters.
+You can add complexity to passwords by enforcing at least 2 upper and lower case characters.

 The default value is ``no``.